jbirbal-skydom/Android-UserLand-LAMP-Wordpress/README.md

 *This script is run without the "sudo" command as WP-CLI doesn't encourage running commands with root permissions.*

 This script installs and configures WordPress with a usernamed "root" and password "password" it connects to the database and creates the table.

+For convenience it also installs the Understrap and Understrap Child-Themes.

 The following commands will start the services.
 ```